 La Casa del Suizo is a peaceful and relaxing lodge in the Amazon, located on the shores of Ecuador’s majestic Napo River which is just a stone’s throw away from the eastern slopes of the Andes Mountains.
 The lodge itself is situated right above the riverbank and commands unbeatable views of the magnificent jungle surrounding it.

-The lodge offers 75 modern rooms with full electricity, hot water and ceiling fans to make your stay with us more comfortable.
-Each room has its own terrace as well, with an exquisite view that may be peacefully absorbed from the comfortable hammocks.
+The lodge offers 75 modern rooms with full electricity, hot water, and ceiling fans to make your stay with us more comfortable.
+Each room has its terrace as well, with an exquisite view that may be peacefully absorbed from the comfortable hammocks.

-Situated 15 minutes upstream by boat there is a private reserve of the Casa del Suizo with primary forest, which we would like to show you.
-At the thatch roof shelter, located a hundred meters away from the shore, paths of different lengths and difficulty levels start out (walking time from 1-1/2 till 4 hours).
-Your local guide will introduce you to the secrets of the tropical rain forest.
+Situated 15 minutes upstream by boat there is a private reserve of the Casa del Suizo with a primary forest, which we would like to show you.
+At the thatch roof shelter, located a hundred meters away from the shore, paths of different lengths and difficulty levels start (walking time from 1-1/2 to 4 hours).
+Your local guide will introduce you to the secrets of the tropical rainforest.
 The routes lead you through picturesque creeks, some hills up and down, to a scenic viewpoint, always walking under the dark jungle canopy.
-Your guide explains you how the Quichuas use the large variety of plants.
-Their broad knowledge about the medicinal plants is impressive.
-After the walk we offer you a refreshing ride downstream on a raft made of balsa wood.
+Your guide explains to you how the Quichuas use a large variety of plants.
+Their broad knowledge of medicinal plants is impressive.
+After the walk, we offer you a refreshing ride downstream on a raft made of balsa wood.
 In about 30 minutes you arrive back at the Casa del Suizo.

-A 20 minutes boatride takes you to Cosano, a private property with primary forest on the Rio Arajuno.
-Walks of different lengths (1 till 3 hours) lead you through the dark world of the rain forest.
-From two different points of view you can overlook the village Ahuano, the Rio Napo and some smaller rivers that merge with it.
+A 20-minute boat ride takes you to Cosano, a private property with a primary forest on the Rio Arajuno.
+Walks of different lengths (1 to 3 hours) lead you through the dark world of the rainforest From two different points of view you can overlook the village Ahuano, the Rio Napo, and some smaller rivers that merge with it.
 Your local guide explains to you the amazing world of the plants that you encounter on your walk.
-Afterwards you are invited to float downstream the Arajuno on a big inner tube.
+AAfterwardyou is invited to float downstream the Arajuno on a big inner tube.
 Don’t worry, the ride is peaceful and relaxing.
 Also located on the Rio Arajuno is the famous animal shelter AmaZoonico.
 Its mission is to take care of injured or confiscated wild animals and if possible to set them free later.
 This is a great opportunity for our guests to observe animals living in the region, that are difficult to see in the wilderness.
 A 15 minutes boat ride takes you back to the Casa del Suizo.

-A short boatride downstream takes you to a Quichua family living somewhat outside of the village.
-You will witness the production of Chicha and be invited to taste the most common drink of the region.
-One will explain you the blowgun, an important weapon for the people of the jungle in former times.
-Take the chance to have a try yourself with this difficult and special method of hunting.
+A short boat ride downstream takes you to a Quichua family living somewhat outside of the village.
+You will witness the production of Chicha and be invited to taste the most common drink in the region.
+One will explain to you the blowgun, an important weapon for the people of the jungle in former times.
+Take the chance to try this difficult and special method of hunting.
 After a 30 minutes walk back to the village on an even road we will visit a ceramics workshop.
-A Quichua woman will show you the handmade production of the typical fine ceramics of the Oriente, for which they use exclusively natural materials, from there, there is another stop at the wooden craft workshop, where the artesans will be demonstrate how a peace of wood can be turned in to a beautiful bird.
+A Quichua woman will show you the handmade production of the typical fine ceramics of the Oriente, for which they use exclusively natural materials, from there, there is another stop at the wooden craft workshop, where the artists will demonstrate how a piece of wood can be turned in to a beautiful bird.

 Amazoonico.
 Just across the river from La Casa del Suizo is Amazoonico, a rescue center for wounded and displaced tropical rainforest animals.
-Here it is possible to see coatis, tapirs, and several species of monkey, snakes, and a variety of birds, many of which wander around freely!
-Entrance into this center is approximately $2.5.
+Here it is possible to see coatis, tapirs, and several species of monkeys, snakes, and a variety of birds, many of which wander around freely!
+Entrance into this center is approximately $2,50.